DavidMS51/Pico-Uploader/README.md

-Written instructions and a flow chart describing operaion are available here Note the s/w is functional, it does minimal checking for errors - for instance it assumes a valid Intel Hex file format Core elements of the s/w use original work by - SiriusHardware [https://www.vintage-radio.net/forum/member.php?u=26059] The board can be used connected to a computer or standalone, allowing to transfer previusoly uploaded file to the MK14
+Written instructions and a flow chart describing operaion are available here Note the s/w is functional, it does minimal checking for errors - for instance it assumes a valid Intel Hex file format Core elements of the s/w use original work by - SiriusHardware [https://www.vintage-radio.net/forum/member.php?u=26059] The board can be used connected to a computer or standalone, allowing transfer previusoly uploaded file to the MK14